ACL Injury

 The ACL can be injured if the knee joint is bent backward, twisted, or bent side to side.
 The chance of injury is higher if more than one of these movements occurs at the same time.

-What are the Signs and Symptoms of an ACL Rupture?
+What are the Signs and Symptoms of an ACL Injury?

-Symptoms of an ACL rupture include:
+Symptoms of an ACL injury include:

 • Feeling or hearing a pop in the knee at the time of injury.